 3 Assistant Professor, Chemical Engineering, Siddaganga Institute of Technology

-In this work, phosphate bonded refractory was developed using magnesium potassium phosphate cement and its physical, mechanical and thermal properties were evaluated.
-Cement was prepared from caustic calcined magnesium oxide with addition of mono potassium phosphate.
-Characterisation of cement was done by XRD and SEM to examine the change in phase and morphology which occurs after hydration of magnesium potassium phosphate cement which is in the form of struvite phase.
-To evaluate the physical, mechanical and thermal properties, refractory samples were casted and subsequently dried and fired at temperatures range of 1300 °C to 1500 °C. Then the bulk density, apparent porosity and crushing strength were analysed.
-It was found that the properties of chemical bonded refractory are better than convectional calcium alumina cement bonded refractory.
+In this work, the phosphate bonded refractory was developed using magnesium potassium phosphate cement.
+The Cement was prepared from the caustic calcined magnesium oxide with the addition of mono potassium phosphate.
+The characterization of the cement was done by XRD and SEM to examine the change in phase and morphology which occurs after the hydration of magnesium potassium phosphate cement which is in the struvite phase.
+To evaluate the physical, mechanical and thermal properties, refractory samples were casted and subsequently dried and fired at temperatures ranged from 1300 °C to 1500 °C. The effect of temperature on the bulk density, apparent porosity and crushing strength were analyzed.
+It was found that the properties of the chemically bonded refractory were better than the conventionally bonded calcium alumina cement refractory.

 - Magnesium Potassium Cement

 - High Temperature Resistance

 - Fan, S. and Chen, B., “Experimental study of phosphate salts influencing properties of magnesium phosphate cement”, Construction and Building Materials, 65, 480 (2014). (https://doi.org/10.1016/j.conbuildmat.2014.05.021).

 - Gupta, O. P., Fuel furnaces and refractories, Khanna Publication, Delhi, India, (2011).